 Pakistan prevailed in a low-scoring final against India to win the Under-19 World Cup by 38 runs in Colombo.
 Legspinner Piyush Chawla took 4 for 8 and Pakistan were bowled out for 109.
 But the total proved more than sufficient when India fell to 8 for 4 in the second over and then 9 for 6 by the fourth.
 Right-arm medium-fast bowler Anwar Ali took three in his first over and 5 for 35 overall as India's top seven failed to reach double figures.
 Chawla's unbeaten 25 was the top score of the innings, which lasted just 18.5 overs.

 Birth of Pakistan batsman Azhar Ali who started off with six half-centuries in his first ten Tests and another seven - plus a hundred - in his next ten.
 He showed sound temperament, batting more than four hours for 68 after Pakistan had conceded a first-innings lead against England in Abu Dhabi - a match Pakistan eventually won after bowling England out for 72.
 A dip in form resulted in him being dropped in 2013 but Azhar returned in style, scoring a brisk hundred to help Pakistan chase 302 in 57.3 overs and square the series against Sri Lanka.
-He was out of the one-day team for more than two years but, surprisingly, was appointed ODI captain in his recall in 2015.
+He was out of the one-day team for more than two years but, surprisingly, was appointed ODI captain on his recall, in 2015.
 The same year, he scored 226 in Mirpur.
-The next year Azhar became the fourth Pakistan batsman to score a Test triple-hundred - 302 not out against West Indies.
+In 2016, Azhar became the fourth Pakistan batsman to score a Test triple-hundred - 302 not out against West Indies.
 Two months later, on his first tour of Australia, he made a Test double-century at the MCG, and stepped down from the one-day captaincy at the end of the tour after Pakistan lost the ODI series 4-1.

 The first day of the Test leg of England's tour of the Caribbean got off to a flier when Mike Atherton and Alec Stewart added 121 in comfortable style for the first wicket.
 Then the roof caved in.
 England were all out for 234, West Indies piled up a big lead despite sliding to 23 for 3, and England went down by eight wickets.